Photo by Krzysztof Golik

 Price: €150–400/night | Location: Via del Biscione 6, Campo de’ Fiori

-Hotel Campo de’ Fiori has the finest rooftop terrace view in the historic center — the ordinary 360° view from the rooftop (the Pantheon dome, the Campo de’ Fiori square below, the medieval rooftop landscape of Rome) at mid-range prices.
+Hotel Campo de’ Fiori has one of the top rooftop terrace views in the historic center — the ordinary 360° view from the rooftop (the Pantheon dome, the Campo de’ Fiori square below, the medieval rooftop landscape of Rome) at mid-range prices.
 The hotel itself is simple; the terrace justifies the booking.

 Nerva Boutique Hotel — Forum View